Report on risks of nicotine use criticised - “It was a thumbs up”

-"The report does not provide users with clear information on relative risks.
+“The report does not give users clear information on relative risks.
 We only get assumptions and opinions that are not scientifically based.
-That's a thumbs down."
+It bit a thumbnail”

 So say Karl-Åke Johansson and Samuel Lundell, active in the consumer-driven NNA Sweden and the Swedish Snus Association, in a comment on the Public Health Agency of Sweden's report "Knowledge of the harmful effects of tobacco and nicotine products".